alexander-rd/appxf/doc/TestStrategy.md

  In addition to the basic test coverage, the testing must consider future interface changes, meaning: __the testing include backwards compatibility__.

-Basic functionality
+Basic Functionality
 -------------------
 Basic functionality is tested via unit testing in <code>tests/test_\<module\>.py</code> or <code>tests/\<module\>/test_\<sub-module\>.py</code>.
+Unit testing may be anything done by pytest and does not require cutting all interfaces free.
+It may use the ApplicationMock (see below) as well as behavior driven testing.

 Convinience Functionality
 -------------------------

-Convinience functions shall be tested by behavior driven tests in context of a __test application fixture__ which is prepared and used as follows:
+Convinience functions shall be tested by behavior driven tests in context of the __ApplicationMock__ (see below).
+The implementation shall consider:
-  1. The test application is prepared once for the kiss_cf library version at location: <code>.testing/app_\<context\>_\<kiss_cf version\></code>.
-  1. The prepared folder is copied for the specific test case and prepared environment consists of:
-      * Root storage location of the files
-      * Application configuration (which files are used)
-      * Access to all objects of the application
-  1. The implementation of the test cases shall consider:
     * Reuse of actions and checks across features
     * Allowing to build up complex actions from simpler actions Additionally, especially during build-up of new features, the testing can happen in an isolated fashion where only basic use cases are covered.

 GUI